jfloff/highroller-zf2/README.md

 ### Main Setup

-#### With composer

-1. Require this project using composer:
+Require this project using composer:

     ```sh
-    ./composer.phar require jfloff/highroller-zf2:dev-master
+    ./composer.phar require jfloff/highroller-zf2
+    # When asked for a version, type: "1.*"
     ```

 #### Post installation